The kitchen is the heart of the home, and it’s also a huge source of waste. But it doesn’t have to be that way.

 Don’t feel disheartened if you can’t fit all your waste into one, tiny mason jar after making these swaps.
 It’s admiral enough to take these small steps that will have a lasting impact.

-Have you gone plastic-free?
-Tweet us your tips and tricks for creating a plastic-free home @thefoodrush
+Have you gone zero waste in the kitchen?
+Tweet us your tips and tricks for creating a zero waste kitchen @thefoodrush